graysonpike/animalese/README.md

 and syllables being spoken.

-The real Animal Crossing games use over 200 syllables to match the tones of words being spoken, each approximately 150ms of audio, and all based on the sounds of Japanese kana, the original language of the game.
+The real Animal Crossing games use over 200 syllables to match the tones of words being spoken, with each being approximately 150ms of audio.

 ### How is it implemented here?